Coronavirus (COVID-19) updates

 Treating mouth cancer successfully depends on early diagnosis.

-If mouth cancer is caught early, the chances of surviving are 9 out of 10.
+If mouth cancer is caught early, the chances of a full recovery are 9 out of 10.

-- mouth ulcers which do not heal in three weeks
+- mouth ulcers which do not heal in 3 weeks

 - red and white patches in the mouth or on the tongue